-In order to generate correct infrared remote control signal, TMR17\CH1 should be configured correctly to provide a high frequency carrier signal, while TMR16 provides the information we transmit or by configuring IRSEL bit of SYSCFG\CFG1 register, selects USART1or USART4 to generate modulation envelope.
+In order to generate correct infrared remote control signal, TMR17\CH1 should be configured correctly to provide a high-frequency carrier signal, while TMR16 only needs to provide the information we transmit.

-The final modulation signal is outputted through IR\OUT pin, and this function is activated by enabling the related multiplexing functions in GPIOx\ALFx register.
+The final modulation signal is output through IR\OUT pin, and this function is activated by enabling the related multiplexing functions in GPIOx\ALFx register.